SoftwareSystemsLaboratory/googletest-mva/README.md

 # Google Test Minimal Example

-This is a minimal example to show how to create an app with actual unit tests.
+This is a minimal example to show how to create an C/C++ app with unit tests (via GoogleTest).
 This is built on CMake, which seems to be the preferred way to work with Google Test.

+It's also a preferred way to learn about automatic compilation, especially for students, since writing Makefiles can be time-consuming, especially when trying to make them work on multiple platforms.

-This example is inspired by https://www.ibm.com/developerworks/aix/library/au-googletestingframework.html.
+This example is inspired by https://www.ibm.com/developerworks/aix/library/au-googletestingframework.html with the following additions:

+- Demonstration of how to use CMake
+- Demonstration of how to run the code in a simple Docker (see src/Dockerfile).
+- Demonstration of continuous integration using Travis, which shows how to run the unit tests.

-# Build Status
+# Build Status (on Travis)

 [![Build Status](https://travis-ci.org/gkthiruvathukal/googletest-mva.svg?branch=master)](https://travis-ci.org/gkthiruvathukal/googletest-mva)

 # Prerequisites

+The main prerequisite is to set up GoogleTest.
+I've only tested on Linux and OS X via HomeBrew.

 ## Linux instructions